Updated: Mar 29, 2021

 They have had two games against Victory already and those games, whilst still feeling like a normal game, had a little bit more spice with the former Victory target man Besart Berisha lining up for WU providing a storyline that could be exploited by fans and Fox Sports.
 Victory has also previously played games in Geelong which also facilitates a different story about the game.

-We, however, have no real ties to the Geelong area or even the west of Melbourne, which only reaffirms the absence of any real rivalry stakes against them.
+We, however, have no real ties to the Geelong area or even the west of Melbourne, which only strengthens the #notaderby sentiment towards the fixture.

 Personally, this is just another game.
 It just so happens that the other team is also from Victoria.